Manage a Business

 Struggles businesses face when calculating work hours

-• Calculating proper break times: Do your employees clock out for break times?
+• Unclear break tracking: Do your employees clock out for break times?
 Are they entitled to paid breaks?
 How long should they be?
-There are a lot of questions that can confuse calculating work hours.
+If those rules aren’t clearly tracked, your work hours calculations can quietly drift off course.

 1. Paper timesheets